The Sleeping Tiger: Plot

-Initially oblivious, Dr. Esmond eventually finds Frank and his wife in a compromising position.
-Glenda's conflicted feelings plague her.
-Back at the Metro club with Frank, the two have a huge argument that overwhelms her.
-As they begin their journey home, Glenda driving recklessly and out of control.
-A police car soon pursues them but they manage to escape.
+Initially oblivious, Esmond eventually finds his wife in a compromising position with Clemmons.
+Glenda's ambivalent feelings plague her.
+Back at the Metro club with Clemmons, he tosses a careless remark Glenda's way and this overwhelms her.
+As they begin their journey home, she is driving recklessly and out of control.
+A police car pursues them, but they manage to escape it.

-Sally's fiancé pays Dr. Esmond a visit to complain about the abuse she has had to endure from Frank.
-Her fiancé threatens to tell the police about the assault.
-No charges are pressed and Frank finds out that this is due to Dr. Esmond buying the man off with £100.
-Frank reacts by carrying out another robbery.
-When questioned by the police, Dr. Esmond ends up lying on Frank's behalf.
-A cunning ploy, this results in Frank pouring out a dramatic account of his tyrannical father, whom he deeply despised.
-As a boy, Frank stole and his father consequently turned him in to the authorities.
-Frank vowed revenge on his Father when he was released, but was then given a beating.
-His father died shortly thereafter and his mother blamed him.
-Frank admits that he prayed for his father's death, and has seen himself as worthy of punishment ever since.
-Dr. Esmond concludes that with the father's death, Frank has had to provide his own punishment for the rest of his life.
+Sally's fiancé pays Esmond a visit to complain about the abuse she has had to endure from Clemmons and threatens to tell the police.
+No charges are pressed and Clemmons finds out that this is due to Esmond buying the man off with £100.
+He reacts by carrying out another robbery.
+When questioned by the police, Esmond ends up lying on behalf of Clemmons.
+A cunning ploy, this results in Clemmons pouring out a dramatic account of his tyrannical father, whom he deeply despised.
+As a boy, Clemmons stole and his father consequently turned him in to the authorities.
+Frank vowed revenge on his father when he was released, but was then given a beating.
+His father died shortly thereafter, and his mother blamed him.
+Clemmons admits that he prayed for his father's death and has seen himself as worthy of punishment ever since.
+Esmond concludes that since his father's death, Clemmons has had to provide his own punishment for the rest of his life.